MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use.md

 ---
-title:Using Azure Kubernetes Service on Azure Stack Hub
+title: Using Azure Kubernetes Service on Azure Stack Hub
-description: Learn how to use Azure Kubernetes Service on Azure Stack Hub
+description: Learn how to use Azure Kubernetes Service on Azure Stack Hub.
 author: mattbriggs
 ms.topic: article
 ms.date: 07/01/2021